JJDoneAway/addressbook-go-backend/README.md

 It provides some REST CRUD services to get, store, update and delete a simple entity

+>
+> I used branches to try out different implementation stiles.
+>
+> so please check the branches
+>

 ## Run it
 Just run
 ```